-The seal signifies the academic character of the university and is appropriately used in support of official university policies, decisions, ceremonies or other formal actions of the university as an academic institution.
-To maintain its integrity and effectiveness, the seal may not be used for relatively informal, routine or promotional materials or for materials not directly related to academic purposes without written permission by the vice president for University Advancement or the executive director of University Web Communications and Publications.
-During the campuswide re-branding initiative, the university seal remained unchanged in design, but its approved uses have been restricted.
-The seal, in full color or line art, is restricted to (but not required on) the following:
+The seal signifies the academic character of the University and is appropriately used in support of official University policies, decisions, ceremonies or other formal actions of the University as an academic institution.
+To maintain its integrity and effectiveness, the seal may not be used for relatively informal, routine or promotional materials, invitations other than academic-specific events or for materials not directly related to academic purposes without written permission by the vice president for University Advancement or the director of Community Projects and Publications.
+The seal, in full color or line art, is permitted (but not required) on materials related to the following:

 - the Office of the President;

 - University-level formal and official documents such as diplomas, academic awards and certificates, transcripts, resolutions and Commencement invitations, university reports;

 If you choose, the University logo may be used for the above instead of the seal.

 The official seal symbolizes formal authority vested in the University.
 The seal is a mark of authentication and institutional sanction.